Operating a successful business requires a strong awareness of customers and their needs.

 Customer service strategies are key to satisfied customers and satisfied customers make your business grow and succeed.
 But first…

 Briefly put, a customer service strategy is a plan or model that outlines how to deal with customers who have questions, issues or complaints whilst engaging with your business.

-Customer service strategies are most successful when contextually tailored to specific business requirements and its operations.
+Customer service strategies are most successful when contextually tailored to specific business requirements and operations.
 This of course requires understanding how your existing customer service function is performing.

 Why is this important?